MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-a-basic-AI-chatbot-in-teams.md

     1. Select the location for the project workspace.
     1. Select **Select Folder**.image

-1. Enter a application name for your app and then select the **Enter** key. image
+1. Enter an application name for your app and then select the **Enter** key. image

-Now, you've successfully created your AI chat bot project workspace. image
+Now, you've successfully created your AI chat bot project workspace.
+Image

 1. Under **EXPLORER**, go to **env** > **.env.testtool.user** file.